 On August 3, 2006, the Company modified its \$605.0 million unsecured revolving credit facility (the "Unsecured Line of Credit") by extending the maturity date from October 30, 2007 to August 3, 2010, with a provision for a one-year extension at the option of the Company, subject to certain conditions, and by reducing the per annum variable interest rate on outstanding balances from Eurodollar plus 0.65% to Eurodollar plus 0.55% per annum.
-The Unsecured Line of Credit is a recourse obligation of the Company.
+The Unsecured Line of Credit is a recourse obligation of the Company's Operating Partnership.
 Under the Unsecured Line of Credit, a facility fee equal to 15 basis points per annum is payable in quarterly installments.
-The interest rate and facility fee are subject to adjustment in the event of a change in the Company's unsecured debt ratings.
-Effective March 22, 2007, the per annum variable interest rate has been reduced to Eurodollar plus 0.475% and the facility fee has been reduced to 12.5 basis points per annum as a result of an increase in the Company's unsecured debt rating.
+The interest rate and facility fee are subject to adjustment in the event of a change in the Operating Partnership's unsecured debt ratings.
+Effective March 22, 2007, the per annum variable interest rate has been reduced to Eurodollar plus 0.475% and the facility fee has been reduced to 12.5 basis points per annum as a result of an increase in the Operating Partnership's unsecured debt rating.
 The Unsecured Line of Credit involves a syndicate of lenders.
 The Unsecured Line of Credit contains a competitive bid option that allows banks that are part of the lender consortium to bid to make loan advances to the Company at a negotiated LIBOR-based rate.
-The Company had an outstanding balance on the Unsecured Line of Credit of \$225.0 million at December 31, 2006, which was collateralized by the Company's 599 Lexington Avenue property and therefore was included in Mortgage Notes Payable in the Company's Consolidated Balance Sheets.
-On February 12, 2007, the Company repaid the \$225.0 million draw that was collateralized by the Company's 599 Lexington Avenue.
+The Company had an outstanding balance on the Unsecured Line of Credit of \$225.0 million at December 31, 2006, which was collateralized by the Company's 599 Lexington Avenue property and therefore was included in Mortgage Notes Payable in the Company's 599 Lexington Avenue Property and therefore was included in Mortgage Notes Payable in the Company's 599 Lexington Avenue